garlicG/CUT-IN-material/README.md

 CutIn Material
 ---

 What is CutIn?
 It is effects on your phone, like in games but not in games.
-Try out the [sample app](https://play.google.com/store/apps/details?id=cutin.sample) on the Google Play.

 ![garlin_padado](garlin_parado.png)

 CutIn Material is based on [CutIn Manager](https://play.google.com/store/apps/details?id=com.garlicg.cutin) app.
-CutIn Manger call Materials at the follow cases:
+CutIn Manger call CutIn Materials at the follow cases:

  * Screen turns on.
  * External power is connected.